macccorehenni/ten-stories/Main Story/College of the Unheard Chapter Two.md

 *Ach I let my bond block slip.
 Need to keep my wielding up*, said the younger Parent.
 "Let me see my friends."
 Givly, not able to punch them, settled for cursing at them.
 Suddenly, she heard a bang.
 She cried out when she heard this, then cursed louder when she saw a shadow.
 But then she realized— was that Ilven?
 Gods, was she glad to see the gryphon.
 But hopefully Anna wasn't too far behind.
 *We need to move you little one.* The elder Parent smiled, if it could be considered as such.
 But it felt more wooden, almost as if it had realized its time was near.
 *Elder one they approch too fast!* Panic could be heard in the whisper that was the younger Parent.
-They scattered, leaving Givly to cry out for her team, but
+They scattered, leaving Givly to cry out for her team, but she found the same bond fuzzing feeling that her teammates had.